seanpatrickfelten/daily.coding.log/README.md

 <h2>Day 58</h2>

 Iterate through all an array's items using for loops, create complex multi-dimensional arrays, add key-value pairs to JavaScript objects, and modify an object nested within an object.

+<h2>Day 59</h2>

+Basic Algorithm Scripting starts now.
+Convert Celsius to Farenheit, reverse a string, factorialize a number, and find the longest word in a string.